appveyor/website/NJekyll/site/docs/appveyor-enterprise/index.md

 <!--TOC-->

+<p style="color:red;font-weight:bold;">Note about this beta release - it's not intended for installing on production environment.</p>

 ## Introduction

 AppVeyor Enterprise is a downloadable version of AppVeyor CI that can be installed on your own premises behind the firewall.
-AppVeyor Enterprise is great solution for organizations willing to use AppVeyor for testing their applications, but in a fully controlled environment.
+AppVeyor Enterprise is great solution for organizations willing to use AppVeyor for testing their applications in a fully controlled environment.
 While hosted AppVeyor CI service saves you from managing build environment, AppVeyor Enterprise has its own benefits:

-* Compliance with strict security requirements of your organization.
+* Compliance with organization security requirements
-* Any number of concurrent jobs for maximum parallelism.
+* Any number of concurrent jobs for maximum parallelism
-* Any number of build worker machines on your own hardware.
+* Any number of build worker machines on your own hardware
 * Any number of worker images under your own Azure subscription.

-> **General note about this release.
-This is beta release and it's not intended for installing on production environment.**

 ## Supported platforms